 Jim Gibbons is the president and CEO of Goodwill Industries International.
 Gibbons earned his B.S. in industrial engineering from Purdue University, and a M.B.A. from the Harvard Graduate School of Business Administration, where he was the first blind person to graduate with a master’s in business administration.
 An expert at social enterprise management, socioeconomic program strategy and leadership skills development, Gibbons is a veteran speaker, guest lecturer and information resource for advocates, educators and journalists.
 Learn more about Jim in the linked resources below.

-Lorie Marrero is an organizing expert, Goodwill spokesperson, founder of the Clutter Diet® and best-selling author of The Clutter Diet: The Skinny on Organizing Your Home and Taking Control of Your Life.
+Lorie Marrero is an organizing expert, Goodwill spokesperson, founder of the Clutter Diet® and best-selling author of The Clutter Diet: The Skinny on Organizing Your Home and Taking Control of Your Life and The Home Office Handbook Rules of Thumb for Organizing Your Time, Information and Workspace.
 Lorie helps people reduce clutter in their lives and organize their spaces.
 Since 2000, she has organized everything from households to chemistry labs to backstage tour cases.
 She has celebrity clients in the sports, entertainment and political arenas and is a leader and pacesetter in the professional organizing industry.

 In 2006, Lorie launched the Clutter Diet, an innovative online member community that helps people “put their homes on a diet”.
 The program has helped thousands of people in eighteen countries, make the organizing expertise affordable and accessible to anyone, anywhere.
-You can see Lorie’s organizing advice in Women’s Day magazine where she is a contributor.
+You can see Lorie’s organizing advice in Woman’s Day magazine where she is a contributing editor.

 Lorie has been a Goodwill spokesperson for the Donate Movement since 2010, which encourages people to donate the things they no longer need and emphasizes the positive impact donating has on local communities.
 Lorie lives in Austin, TX.